 Any work which is performed 2 meters or more above the ground level or below the ground level is known as work at heights.
 Most of the fall accidents happen while working at heights and most of them prove fatal.
 Working at heights is a high-risk activity.
 Every year workers are injured or die as a result of falling from ladders, scaffolds, roofs, etc. Falling is a risk faced by construction workers, painters, windows washers, firefighters, and others who work at heights.

-The purpose of this article is to ensure safety while working at heights and some safety precautions to reduce deaths and injuries at work caused by height work or minimizing risks from working at height.
+The purpose of this article is to ensure safety while working at heights and some safety precautions to reduce deaths and injuries at work caused by height work or minimize risks from working at height.

 Working at heights hazards

 - Falling from a height.

 - Overturning and ejection of occupants from the working platform.

 - Objects falling from a height.